 Optimizing Images –Let’s say you are writing an article about the best way to cleanse and energize your body for the coming summer.
 Most likely you will be adding an image or two to make the article look more attractive.
 Despite making your website more appealing to the human eye, a picture does nothing by default to improve the article’s listing in a search engine.
 It’s impossible for the search engine to ‘look’ at your picture to gauge its relevancy.
 However you can provide hints to a search engine by renaming the images.
 Instead of ‘16409470_s.jpg’, rename the image to ‘detox-for-the-summer’.
 This is easier to do from the beginning, and helps build a following from launch, rather than six months down the road.

 Make SEO part of your routine

 Setting up title and description tags for pages and posts allows you to control how your website snippets appear in search engine results.
 These allow users to jump to different portions of your website directly from the search engine, adding to the convenience.
 They also take up more space on the search engine page, considerably increasing its visibility.

 While not a must, I recommend setting new snippets up every time a page or post is added.
 That way the work is done when the knowledge is fresh in your head, and there is no need to go back to it later to edit several old pages and posts at once.

 Avoiding crucial mistakes at the design stage

-Design does not permit adding business address or phone number to each page – Adding one’s address and phone number to each page is an important SEO practice that applies mostly to local businesses designed to serve small or limited areas.
+The design does not permit adding the business address or phone number to each page – Adding one’s address and phone number to each page is an important SEO practice that applies mostly to local businesses designed to serve small or limited areas.
 Development work may be required for websites that don’t have this functionality.
 This is another of the design decisions that is cheaper to do the first time than it is to make changes later.